sbslee/streamlit-openai/README.md

 ### Vector Store Retrieval

+If you already have existing vector stores created using the OpenAI API, you can use them in the chat interface.
+This is particularly useful for retrieving relevant information from previously indexed files without needing to re-upload them -- especially if the files are large or numerous.

 To use existing vector stores in a chat, provide their IDs when initializing the `Chat` class.
-This enables the search and retrieval of relevant information.
+This enables the system to search and retrieve relevant information from those stores.

-Note that OpenAI's file search currently allows a maximum of two vector stores to be used simultaneously.
+Note that OpenAI's file search currently supports a maximum of two vector stores at a time, meaning you can provide up to two vector store IDs.
+However, if you specify two vector store IDs, you won’t be able to upload new files.
+This is by design -- existing vector stores are not updated because they are presumably important and shared across applications, and modifying them could lead to unintended issues.

 Example: